gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 **Note:** With [IAS as a credentials provider](#ias) all requests are proxied to the IAS Broker, which manages the statuses of last operations.
 If you choose to implement a hook, do it with caution because you could override the original status received from the IAS Broker.

-**Note:** If several instances of the service broker are running, it is very likely that the start of an asynchronous operation and subsequent polling via [onLastOperation](#onlastoperationparams-callback) will be handled by different broker instances.
+**Note:** If several instances of the service broker are running, it is very likely that the start of an asynchronous operation and subsequent polling via [onLastOperation](#onlastoperationparams-callback) / [onBindLastOperation](#onbindlastoperationparams-callback) will be handled by different broker instances.
 So make sure that all broker instances see the same state.

 ### Service broker as middleware